Assistant Professor of Russian

-My book, Pushkin's Monument and Allusion: Poem, Statue, Performance (under contract with University of Toronto Press) is the first aesthetic analysis of Russia's most famous monument to her greatest poet, Alexander Pushkin.
+Pushkin's Monument and Allusion: Poem, Statue, Performance (University of Toronto Press) unpacks the allusive history of Russia's most famous monument to her greatest poet, Alexander Pushkin.
 The Monument is simultaneously a poem, a statue, and a performative space.
 Analyzing the interpenetration of these three dimensions tells the story of one of Russia's significant aesthetic objects while at the same time making discoveries about the works of the poets, novelists, sculptors, and theoreticians who conceptualized and transformed it.
 In shorter publications I explore other dimensions of the intersection of verbal and visual culture.
 For example, in one essay I explain why the architecture of the banya is significant for interpreting Mikhail Bulgakov's Master and Margarita.
 In another essay, I interpret Borislav Pekić's novel, How to Quiet a Vampire, by unravelling the visual, philosophical, and literary dimensions of what might otherwise seem like a quite ordinary umbrella.

 - Slavic Folklore